-Estimated number and N/A

-weight of salmon to be

-retained

 Resources

-Estimated cost of the Approximately £50,000 per annum
+Estimated cost of the research project Approximately £50,000 per annum

-research project II in Juni Juni Juni I

-Number of participating North Esk - 7 (also employed on other projects)

-scientists River Dee - 5 (also employed on other projects)
+Number of participating scientists North Esk - 7 (also employed on other projects) River Dee - 5 (also employed on other projects)

-River Conon - 6 (includes non-MSS staff, and all are also employed on
+Selentists River Conon - 6 (includes non-MSS staff, and all are also employed on other projects)

-other projects)

 Name and e-mail North Esk - Julian MacLean

 address of coordinating Julian.Maclean@scotland.gsi.gov.uk

 scientist in charge of River Dee - Iain Malcolm

 project Iain.Malcolm@scotland.gsi.gov.uk

 River Conon - John Armstrong

 John.Armstrong@scotland.gsi.gov.uk

 Details of research N/A

 vessels, e.g. name,

 registration, call sign

-and description of
+and description of vessel

-vessel

-Type and amount of North Esk - Purpose-built smolt trap and resistivity counter on the
+Type and amount of North Esk - Purpose-built smolt trap and resistivity counter on the lower

-gear and other lower reaches of the North Esk.
-One additional resistivity counter and

-equipment to be used two rotary screw traps deployed to assess trends in sub-catchment
+gear and other equipment to be used reaches of the North Esk.
+One additional resistivity counter and two rotary screw traps deployed to assess trends in sub-catchment populations.

-populations.
 Electrofishing gear used for juvenile surveys.

 River Dee - Purpose-built traps, electro-fishing.

-River Conon - Electro-fishing gear, traps, PIT tagging equipment and
+River Conon - Electro-fishing gear, traps, PIT tagging equipment and detectors.

-detectors.

 Details of any collaborating N/A

 countries

-Summary of Progress:

-Results from the surveillance monitoring continue to be provided to the Working Group for consideration in their on-going modelling work.
+This long term monitoring programme continues to provide detailed site specific information.
+However, with respect to the North Esk, the smolt trapping method became ineffective in 2014 and the collection of smolt data has ceased.
+Results from the surveillance monitoring continue to be provided to the Working Group for consideration in their on-going modelling work for the assessment of distant water fisheries.